 The team is very available, responsive, very practical. have been timely and helpful.
 (Chamber & Partners, 2020)

 Responding to a strong demand for legal services in this dynamic emerging market, the cooperation with local lawyers in North Macedonia was established in 2009, providing legal support to domestic and international clients in both existing operations in the country and assisting investors in entering this market.

 With a population of 2 million, this small, land-locked country in Southeast Europe has made great strides in reforming its economy over the past two decades.
 Ranked 10 in 2017 on the Doing Business List, published annually by the World Bank Group, North Macedonia boasts a very favourable business climate.
 The country’s recent economic growth proved to be resilient, benefiting from foreign investments, improving the labour market conditions, and accommodative polices.
 North Macedonia introduced one of the most attractive tax packages in Europe and is a signatory of five Trade Agreements – EFTA, CEFTA, SAA (Stabilisation and Association Agreement) with EU member-states, Turkey and Ukraine.

-Karanović & Partners have established cooperation with CR Partners, a full-service independent law firm in Albania.
+Karanović & Partners have fully established cooperation with CR Partners, a full-service independent law firm in Albania.
 CR Partners are offering leading legal advice to national and international clients and have been recognized as a market leader in several practice areas, such as corporate, litigation, real estate, M&A, infrastructure and projects, etc.

 Cooperating in this way, Karanovic & Partners and CR Partners will jointly provide services to the clients seeking top quality expertise in the region.